You are here

 Use the Campus Events Calendar

 Before broadcasting an announcement of an open-to-the-public event via email, make sure it is in our Campus Events Calendar.
-Contact Cheryl Reitan in External Affairs for information about entering information into the calendar.
+Contact Cheryl Reitan in University Marketing and Public Relations for information about entering information into the calendar.

 Minimize Repeated Messages